pass-the-salt/2023/README.md

 ## Test locally, produce final HTML files and push to website

 - run `hugo server` from the root of the repository to run the site locally in memory.
+Do it until you are satisfied by the result.
-- run `hugo` from the root of the repository to produce the static site pages in `public/`.
+- then, run `hugo` from the root of the repository to produce the static site pages in `public/`.
+- finally, commit and push changes to the Github repo: `git add * && git commit -m "your commit message" && git push origin main`
-- each push (`git push origin main`) will activate a webhook.
-The hook content is in the `cgi-bin/update.cgi` file and its URL is `https://2023.pass-the-salt.org/cgi-bin/update.cgi`.
-The webhook will check if updates exist on Github repo.
+- hooking: each push on the Github repo will activate a webhook (URL: `https://2023.pass-the-salt.org/cgi-bin/update.cgi`).
+The hook content is in the `cgi-bin/update.cgi` file.
+The script launched by the hook will check if updates exist on Github repo.
 If it is the case, it fetchs them to `/var/www/2023` directory on the server and then, rsync the content of the `public/` sub directory with the content of the website located in `/var/www/2023-passthesalt`.